telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/kendo-ui-vs-mvc-wrappers.md

 # Wrappers vs Widgets

 From a client-side point of view, the vanilla HTML/JavaScript Kendo UI widgets and their ASP.NET MVC wrappers (UI helpers) represent the same thing and provide the same capabilities.

-However, there are some implementation specifications to consider before choosing one product over the other.
+However, before choosing one product over another, you need to consider existing implementation specifications.

-## Lists of Pros
+## List of Pros and Cons

 ### Telerik UI for ASP.NET MVC Wrappers